Stigmaphyllon ciliatum – Sapo Huasca (plant)

 Out of stock

 This species came to us described as ‘Sapo Huasca’, which often refers to Paullinia pinnata or Cissus verticilliata in South America.
-However it is neither of these species as the seed was a samara and appears to be in the Malpighiaceae family like Banisteriopsis.
-From the Peruvian Amazon, near Pucallpa.
+However it is neither of these species as the seed was a samara and appears to be in the Malpighiaceae family like Stigmaphyllon or Banisteriopsis.
+The leaves are more aligned with Stigmaphyllon ciliatum.
+Collected from the Peruvian Amazon, near Pucallpa.
 An interesting and beautiful climber, we think it warrants further investigation and have a limited number of plants for sale here.